Windscribe/Desktop-App/README.md

 ### Build the Windscribe 2.0 app

-Open a terminal in desktop-v2/tools and run './build_all --no-sign' for a release build, or './build_all debug --no-sign' for a debug build.
+Open a terminal in desktop-v2/tools and run './build_all --no-sign'.
 Assuming all goes well with the build, the installer will be placed in desktop-v2/build-exe.

+The application installs to /usr/local/windscribe.
+You will find the logs in ~/.local/share/Windscribe/Windscribe2.